parinp/FCND-Motion-Planning/README.md

 ## Probabilistic Roadmap

-All of the relevant code is written in the file **motion_planning_prob.py** and to make the programming less clustered, some of the functions are written in the file **planning_utils_prob.py**.
+All of the relevant code is written in the file [motion_planning_prob.py](motion_planning_prob.py) and to make the programming less clustered, some of the functions are written in the file [planning_utils_prob.py](planning_utils_prob.py).

 #### Creating Polygons

-Similar to the [2D Grid Map](#2d-grid-map) the starting location is defined similarly but instead of creating a 2D Grid, polygons are created from the **colliders.csv** file.
+Similar to the [2D Grid Map](#2d-grid-map) the starting location is defined similarly but instead of creating a 2D Grid, polygons are created from the [colliders.csv](colliders.csv) file.

 ```python
   data = np.loadtxt('colliders.csv', delimiter=',', dtype='Float64', skiprows=2)